The Best Vitamins and Supplements for a Healthy Heart

 Optimal Dosage.

 Strive for at least 5–10 grams daily of soluble fiber.
-Total daily intake of fiber soluble + insoluble should strive to equal 25–30 grams.
+The total daily intake of fiber, soluble plus insoluble,e should strive to equal 25–30 grams.

 6. Potassium.